All Collections

 Check out our Help Centre Section on GPS tracking at https://help.predictwind.com/en/collections/1680697-gps-tracking for more information.

 There are multiple ways to download PredictWind weather data while offshore.
-Our Offshore App is compatible with the Iridium GO (recommended), Optimizer*, GlobalStar, high-speed satellite devices including Starlink, email requests, and SSB with a pactor model.
+Our Offshore App is compatible with the Iridium GO!, Iridium GO! exec (recommended), Iridium phone with Optimizer*, GlobalStar, high-speed satellite devices including Starlink, email requests, and SSB with a pactor model, Iridium handset, Aurora, Glow, MCG101, SatStation, Sattrans, Thuraya, Isatphone, Iridium Pilot.

-*If you have an Optimizer connected to the following devices, you can direct download GRIB files and routing.
+*If you have an Optimizer connected to the following devices, you can directly download GRIB files and routing.

-6/ What is the recommended file size for Iridium GO weather downloads?
+8. What is the recommended file size for weather downloads?

-We recommend keeping the file size below 200kb, but you can download more if you have the patience to wait for it.
-The rule of thumb is that 100kb takes 10 minutes via the Iridium GO, whose data speed is 10-12KB/ minute.
+Iridium GO: We recommend keeping the file size below 200kb.
+The rule of thumb is that 100kb takes 10 minutes via the Iridium GO, with a data speed is 10-12KB/ minute.

 CAPE stands for Convective Available Potential Energy and is the amount of fuel available to a developing thunderstorm.
 More specifically, it describes the atmosphere's instability and approximates updraft strength within a thunderstorm.
 So, CAPE is used by weather officials to understand what the potential might be for thunderstorms and how powerful those storms might become if they do materialize.

 The standard measurement of energy is represented as Joules Per Kilogram.
-A high CAPE value might also be expressed by weather experts using the term “high instability”.
-When we talk about a highly unstable atmosphere, CAPE values are usually more than 2500 J/kg’s, which would supply ample energy for strong updrafts and violent thunderstorms, should they develop.
+Weather experts might also express A high CAPE value using the term “high instability”.
+When we talk about a highly unstable atmosphere, CAPE values are usually more than 2500 J/kg, which would supply ample energy for strong updrafts and violent thunderstorms, should they develop.

 You can learn more about CAPE and other indicators for predicting severe weather at https://www.predictwind.com/news/indicators-predicting-severe-weather/.